ethereum/fv-blog/_posts/2020-12-10-symbolic-execution-with-ds-test.md

 }
 ```

-Interestingly, if we run this test with `dapp test -v`, it fails with the following output:
+If we run this test with `dapp test -v`, it fails with the following output:

 ```
-Running 1 tests for src/Test.sol:TestToken
 [FAIL] prove_transfer(address,uint256)

 Failure: prove_transfer(address,uint256)